mckjoe/SmokeLess-Layout/README.md

 ### To view in live development server
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Known Bugs
+At this time there are no known bugs.
+If you find any or have any questions or suggestions, feel free to email: mckinney.a.joe@gmail.com.

 ## Code scaffolding